2012 FA WSL

-The 2012 FA WSL is the second season of the FA WSL, the top-level women's football league of England.
+The 2012 FA WSL was the second season of the FA WSL, the top-level women's football league of England.
 The season began on 8 April 2012 and was scheduled to end in October 2012.
-The league is to break between 8 July and 19 August to allow preparation for the 2012 London Olympics.
+The league had a break between 8 July and 19 August to allow preparation for the 2012 London Olympics.

 Arsenal won the competition, their ninth consecutive English title.
 Entry to the 2013–14 UEFA Women's Champions League was earned by Arsenal, as champions, and Birmingham City, as runners–up.